theS3Interdev/superior-software-solutions-website/README.md

 This project is licensed under the MIT License.

-Thank you for being a part of the [XXXXX XXXXX XXXXX] website project! 🚀✨
+Thank you for being a part of the Superior Software Solutions website project!
+🚀✨